-If you’ve been asked to supply a Basic Disclosure for a job in a country overseas, you should speak to your employer to determine exactly what information they require before going ahead and applying for your Basic Disclosure.
+If you’ve been asked to supply a DBS Check for a job in a country overseas, you should speak to your employer to determine exactly what information they require before going ahead and applying for your DBS Check.

 This is a legal term which means that a certificate is officially checked and approved as genuine and factual by a body or organisation.